Pan Fried Breaded Zucchini

 Do you have any favorite ways to cook up or eat zucchini?
 I’d love to hear about some of your summer zucchini recipe favorites!

-Place them into the 'milk' and let them soak for about 1 minute.
+- Place the zucchini circles into the milk and let them soak for about 1 minute.

-Next, drudge the zucchini coins in the seasoned flour.
+- Next, drudge the zucchini coins in the gluten free flour.

-The process can be slow but do them in batches, then enjoy!
+- The process can be slow but do them in batches, then enjoy those delicious pan fried zucchini coins.